-- Blackboard Support Site.
-The Blackboard Support Site provides a variety of support channels available to students 24 hours per day. - Learning Services.
+- Canvas Support Site.
+The Canvas support site will be used along classroom work.
+Blackboard will not be used in this course. - Learning Services.
 There are several learning labs on campus to assist students through the use of computers and tutors.
 Please consult your Campus Map for the Math Lab; Reading, Writing & Language Labs; and the Study Skills Center. - Library Services.
 There is more to our library than just books.
 You have access to tutors in the Study Skills Center, study rooms for small groups, and online access to a wealth of resources.